-Before traveling to Chile, a health insurance must be purchased in their home country that provides coverage for international medical care in Chile.
-The minimum amount of coverage for health services must be USD 30,000, including emergency medical care, hospital care, repatriation for medical reasons or death, and any expense or service caused by COVID-19.
+This health insurance can be purchased in your home country providing coverage for international medical care in Chile.
+We suggest a minimum amount of coverage for health services of USD 30,000, including emergency medical care, hospital care, repatriation for medical reasons or death, and any expense or service caused by COVID-19.

-Each person in the family group entering the country must be covered by a health insurance of the type indicated.
+We also recommend that each person in the family group entering the country is covered by a health insurance of the type indicated.

 IMPORTANT: Beneficiaries of the Spanish health system, of Spanish or Chilean nationality, are exempt from contracting this insurance, given the reciprocity agreement in Social Security and Health Care.
 Reciprocity guarantees medical care in the network of the Chilean public system FONASA.
-To receive health benefits in Chile during the first 90 days of arrival in the country, you must previously request the form E/CHL-11 for temporary movement at the Centro de Atención e Información de la Sequridad Social (CAISS) in Spain.
+To receive health benefits in Chile during the first 90 days of arrival in the country, you must previously request the form E/CHL-11 for temporary movement at the Centro de Atención e Información de la Seguridad Social (CAISS) in Spain.